We have a number of talks coming up about our expeditions, register for a talk by clicking here!

 Creature comforts

 The Hoga Island Marine Station is an established facility that lies within the Wakatobi Marine Park of eastern Indonesia.
 The station was rebuilt in 2016 and supports a dive centre, lecture theatre, class room spaces, data analysis labs, as well as a large dining room and kitchen facility.
 Simple huts owned by members of the local fishing community surround the station and serve as guest accommodation.
-The island supports reliable phone signal that allows limited internet access.
+The island supports reliable phone signal that allows limited internet access if you get an Indonesian sim card at the airport when you land in Indonesia.

 Locations